hamvocke/hamvocke.github.io/_drafts/testing_microservices_java.md

 **TODO: link to other post**

-In my previous post I gave a big round-trip over what it means to test microservices.
+In my previous post I gave a round-trip over what it means to test microservices.
 We discussed the concept of the test pyramid and found out that you should write different types of automated tests to come up with a reliable and effective test suite.

 While the previous post was a little more abstract, explaining concepts and high-level approaches, this post will be more hands on.
 We will explore how we can implement the concepts we discussed before.
 The technology of choice for this post will be **Java** with **Spring Boot** as the application framework.

-Java and Spring Boot is a combination I encounter frequently, especially in enterprise contexts.
-Java might not be the latest and greatest language.
-Still, it is a tried and trusted language with the JVM as a rock-solid and well-performing foundation.
-Yeah, I know, you probably know more than just one joke about how slow Java is.
-Fact is, we're not in the age of sluggish Java applets anymore.
-Java and the JVM have matured and are a solid choice for modern and high-performing microservices.
-With the new features that arrived with Java 8 (like functional interfaces, lambdas and streams) you're able to write modern code that borrows some concepts from functional programming.

-Spring Boot has written its own success story in recent years.
-By bundling up different parts of the vast Spring ecosystem in an opinionated fashion it made getting started with Spring more accessible.
-Banging out microservices using the combination of Java and Spring Boot has become increasingly easy which made this stack the stack of choice for experienced Java teams in a lot of companies).

 This post will show you tools and libraries that help you implement the different types of tests we discussed in the previous post.
 Some of these can be used independently of Spring Boot.
 As long as you're using Java you can use these libraries in your codebase -- regardless of the application framework you're using.
 One of the things I like most about Spring Boot is that it bundles some clever testing mechanisms that support you in writing maintainable and readable tests for your application.
 So even if you're not using Spring Boot for your application this post might give you some insights.